SenseLogic/REMIX/README.md

 The last argument is treated as an output file path if it ends with a file extension.

-An argument starting with a role prefix is treated as follows :
+An argument starting with an explicit role prefix is treated as follows :

 ```
 @:<non file path>
 @in:<input file path>
 @out:<output file path>
-@from:<source file path>
-@to:<target file path>
 ```

-Source and target files are removed from the executed command line.

 ### Examples